Is integrating technology still the goal?

 What do you think?

-• Penny Ryder says:
+2. Penny Ryder Avatar

 So true.
 I think we say we are integrating technology though because unless we mention that it should be getting a look in, teachers don’t test it out.
 And until you test it out, and then practise, you can’t see the benefits.
 Too often teachers are confronted by the challenges before they get to see the improvements to learning possibilities.
 As with all learning, we don’t ‘get it all’ the first time, but it doesn’t mean it’s not worth it.
 Teachers need to be ‘integrating technology’ before they feel comfortable enough to add it to their tool box to select from in order to meet required competencies.
 It’s like playing an instrument – it’s not intended to sound laboured and be played note by note, but in the early days, that’s what is necessary.
 First you need to develop the required skills, then you can play from the heart.
 Teachers should be rewarded and acknowledged for trying new things out and then respectfully guided toward using them to further educational goals.
 Superficial beginnings can lead to Super results.